Ladok and credits

 * Own presentation at international congress.
 Apply for credit reporting using form 16, together with verified document from congress or supervisor showing doctoral students participation in print on time table or likewise.

 The application is to be submitted to the administrative officer of doctoral education (Ingrid Smedberg) IN PRINT on SINGLE SIDED paper together with an attested certificate/documentation (postbox on floor 4, LIME).
-The departmental director of doctoral education will decide whether the transfer of credits may take place.
+The departmental director of doctoral studies will decide whether the transfer of credits may take place.
 If the application is approved it will be reported in your Ladok within 1-4 weeks.
 If the application is unclear or needs to be complemented in some way we will contact you.
 If you have questions about the final decision, please contact the director of doctoral education directly.

 What can count as a credit-bearing seminar at LIME Updated October 2020